dzazy/Some-shit/Single cell analysis shits - 10X cellranger count output.md

       3.data
       (e.g.'2057 2 1' means '1' is at '2057' row,'2' column of matrix)

-We can use R,python,or cellranger mat2csv to convert MEX matrix into normal matrix.
+We can use R,python,or cellranger mat2csv to convert MEX matrix into normal matrix.(ref website:https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices#r-load-mat)
 Firstly,we use R to read matrix:
 ~~~{R}
 library(Matrix)